Arunprakash-A/Arunprakash-a.github.io/_posts/2023-09-20-RepresentationLearning.md

   The application of PCA is numerous.
 It is used to remove the noise from the data points, de-correlate the correlated features, feature extraction and so on.

 ## Just A baby step
    Principal Component Analysis (PCA) is just a baby step toward representation learning.
 The projection is on to the subspace spanned by the principal components which are lines and planes.
 Moreover, we expect the data points to have a high variance representation in the lower dimensional subspace for PCA to be helpful.
 It may not always be the case.
 What happens to the variance of principal components if the data points are distributed on a unit circle in $\mathbb{R}^2$?
+Then all the points are linearly **independent**.
+We need to use another technique called Independent Component Analysis (ICA).
+We may apply some kernel tricks on the data points (Kernel PCA), or even neural network-based approaches like AutoEncoders!